tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Description

-Is the value of dwc:maximumElevationInMeters of a single record within a valid range
+Is the value of dwc:maximumElevationInMeters of a single record within a valid range?

 ### Specification